Medication for Dementia and Alzheimer and Driving Issues

 Medications Used in Dementia

-Among other things, we just learned that he drove his car to the store.
-They were out of milk and didn’t want to “bother” the neighbor – who would much rather that they “bother” her than have FIL driving, by the way.
-They don’t see a problem with this… although the stores he goes to are on a busy state highway, and two of them are on either side of a high school.
+To make matters worse, we recently learned that FIL drove his car to the store.
+They ran out of milk and didn't want to "bother" the neighbor, who would undoubtedly prefer to be bothered than have FIL behind the wheel.
+They fail to recognize the risks associated with this, even though the stores he visits are located along a busy state highway, with two of them flanking a high school.

-So today I’ve emailed his doctor, requesting that the doc turn my FIL in to the state and get his driving license revoked.
-I also found the link on the state website to report FIL’s unsafe driving and make this request – and I did not hesitate to do it.
-I even asked that MIL’s license be lifted, if it’s still good.
-We would much rather they get their feelings hurt than that they hurt someone else in a traffic accident.
+Today, I took the step of emailing his doctor, urging the doctor to report FIL to the state and have his driving license revoked.
+I also found the state website's link for reporting unsafe drivers, including my FIL, and I didn't hesitate to submit a report.
+I even requested that MIL's license be examined if it's still valid.
+We'd rather they experience hurt feelings than cause a potentially life-threatening traffic accident.

 Driving and Dementia Is It Safe?